Datafication is about the way we use data as a resource. Data is the subject of capitalization – both politically and for profit.

 Introducing Web 2.0 without a valid regulatory architecture has proven to be a blunder, opening a number of cybergaps that evidently rock the boat.
 We struggle to define who is steering, who is rowing and where responsibility is anchored for delivery of security in online social configurations.
 Making the same mistake upon entering the era of Web 3.0, will capsize the boat – for sure.

-The political visions for exponential digital growth have focused on either technology or people, while governance rather should deal with technology and people.
+While political visions for exponential digital growth have focused on either technology or people, governance in Web 3.0 must deal with technology and people.

 The regulatory architecture that must emerge with Web 3.0 – imperatively responding to the tensions and dilemmas of Web 2.0 – will have consequences for the character of social controls and modes of policing cybercrime over many years to come.